Fall Color in the North Carolina Mountains: the When, Where and How

 Particular species display typical colors.
 The scarlet of sourwood leaves is often the first color to be spotted at the beginning of fall.
 Maples produce reds and oranges, dogwood shows off purple.
 Oaks tend to contribute yellows and browns while conifers and other evergreens remain typically verdant.
 Some green understory plants, like galax and doghobble, can turn purple after higher canopy leaves have fallen.

 Suffice it to say, the combination of elevation, shifting day length and temperature with the palate of pigments in shedding leaves produces an incredible backdrop for any activities around Asheville.
-To learn more about peak leaf season and visit areas of incredible color, join Asheville Hiking Tours on an engaging tour through the Blue Ridge Mountains.
-Otherwise, consider using an interactive color changing map as your guide!
+To visit these areas of incredible color, consider joining Asheville Hiking Tours on an engaging tour through the Blue Ridge Mountains.
+Otherwise, try this interactive color-changing map to catch peak leaf season around Asheville this autumn!

 Natural Notes is Asheville Hiking Tours’ blog about nature, history and travel in the Appalachians.
 Asheville Hiking Tours offers day hikes, waterfall tours, and firefly tours, guided by naturalists, in the mountains around Asheville, NC.
 For more info visit www.AshevilleHikingTours.com.